Qubit-excitation-based adaptive variational quantum eigensolver: Introduction

 \section{Introduction}

 Quantum computers are anticipated to enable simulations of quantum systems more efficiently and accurately than classical computers \cite{QC_gen_1, QC_gen_2}.
-A promising algorithm to perform this task on emerging noisy intermediate-scale quantum (NISQ) \cite{NISQ,google_supreme, vqe_nisq} computers is the variational quantum eigensolver (VQE) \cite{vqe_general, vqe_general_2, vqe_2,VQE_accelerated, vqe_google_hf}.
+A promising algorithm to perform this task on emerging noisy intermediate-scale quantum (NISQ) \cite{NISQ,google_supreme, vqe_nisq} computers is the variational quantum eigensolver (VQE) \cite{vqe_general, vqe_general_2, vqe_gen_3, vqe_2,VQE_accelerated, vqe_google_hf, vqas_will_fail}.
 The VQE is a hybrid quantum-classical algorithm that estimates the lowest eigenvalue of a Hamiltonian $H$ by minimizing the energy expectation value $E(\pmb{\theta})= \langle \psi(\pmb{\theta})|H| \psi(\pmb{\theta}) \rangle$ with respect to a parametrized state $|\psi(\pmb{\theta})\rangle = U(\pmb{\theta})|\psi_0\rangle$.
 Here, $\pmb{\theta}$ is a set of variational parameters, and the unitary $U(\pmb{\theta})$ is an ansatz.
 Compared to other purely quantum algorithms for eigenvalue estimation, like the quantum-phase-estimation algorithm \cite{QC_QI,QPE}, the VQE requires shallower quantum circuits.
 This makes the VQE more noise resistant, at the expense of requiring a higher number of quantum measurements and additional classical post-processing.

-The VQE can solve the electronic structure problem \cite{vqe_general, CCSD} by estimating the lowest eigenvalue of a molecular Hamiltonian.
+The VQE can solve the electronic structure problem \cite{vqe_general, CCSD} by estimating the lowest eigenvalue of an electronic Hamiltonian.
 A major challenge for the practical realization of a molecular VQE simulation on NISQ computers is to construct a variationally flexible ansatz $U(\pmb{\theta})$ that: (1) accurately approximates the ground state of $H$; (2) is easy to optimize; and (3) can be implemented by a shallow circuit.